maso-soup/maso-soup.github.io/README.md

 ### DEXes

 Cardano currently has many working Decentralized Exchanges (DEXes).
-These DEXes allow swapping between native token Ada and other fungible project tokens (examples in square brackets below) without a centralized power (I.e. bank/exchange) having custody of the funds and trades.
+These DEXes allow swapping between native token ada and other fungible project tokens (examples in square brackets below) without a centralized power (I.e. bank/exchange) having custody of the funds and trades.
 Rather it all takes place through Smart Contracts and code.
 Listed below are some of the most popular choices:

 - [Minswap](minswap.org) [MIN] - Minswap is currently the most popular DEX on Cardano and provides a very smooth user experience for trading.
 They also allow for providing liquidity and yield farming.